aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 This plugin communicates with the Bible SuperSearch API to retrieve data it needs to function.

 Please see the Technical Details below for more information.

 By installing and using this plugin, you agree to the [API Terms of Service](https://api.biblesupersearch.com/documentation#tab_tos).
 Also see the [API Privacy Policy]((https://api.biblesupersearch.com/documentation#tab_privacy)) and [API full documentation](https://api.biblesupersearch.com/documentation)

+However, you have the option to install our API on your server, and run Bible SuperSearch entirely from your website.  https://www.biblesupersearch.com/downloads/

 ## Technical Details